AntoineBlanot/zero-nlp/README.md

 The additional trained weights are in the model folder.

 #### Loading model and tokenizer
-For this example, we will use a T5-based model (~5B parameters) and load it with the [peft](https://github.com/huggingface/peft) library.
+For this example, we will use a ~5B parameters model trained on NLI task and load it with the [peft](https://github.com/huggingface/peft) library.
 ```
 model_path = 'model/t5-xxl-nli'